zane-ops/cdn/README.md

 D1 is Cloudflare's native serverless SQL database ([docs](https://developers.cloudflare.com/d1/)).
 This project demonstrates using a Worker with a D1 binding to execute a SQL statement.
 A simple frontend displays the result of this query:

-> [!IMPORTANT]
-> When using C3 to create this project, select "no" when it asks if you want to deploy.
-You need to follow this project's [setup steps](https://github.com/cloudflare/templates/tree/main/d1-template#setup-steps) before deploying.

 <!-- dash-content-end -->

 ## Getting Started